kalafut/entemplate/README.md

 ### Static Templates

 The contents of your template folder may be bundled into the application binary directly to allow easier distribution.
-The included `exstatic` application will create a `.go` file from the specified template folder:
+The included `enstatic` application will create a `.go` file from the specified template folder:

 ```
-exstatic -p my_package_name my_templates
+enstatic -p my_package_name my_templates
 ```

 When the resulting `.go` file is built with your application, the bundled template data will be used during `ParseDir` instead of reading the file system.

-See `exstatic` help for configuration options.
+See `enstatic` help for configuration options.

 ### Benchmarks